mana-byte/Flake-Cuda-template/README.md

     ];
   };
 ```

-Next time you run `sudo nix develop` or `nix develop`, it will download from your cachix cache instead of the public one.
+Next time you run `sudo nix develop` or `nix develop`, it will download from your cachix cache.